tbrowder/GNU-FreeFont-OT/Installation.md

     $ choco install font-freefont

-On other systems the files may be downloaded from [https://ftp.gnu.org/gnu/freefont](https://ftp.gnu.org/gnu/freefont) and installed in any desired place.
+On other systems the files may be downloaded from [https://ftp.gnu.org/gnu/freefont](https://ftp.gnu.org/gnu/freefont) and installed in the following locations for the following systems:

+On Linux:

+    /usr

+On MacOS:

+    /usr

+On Windows:

+    /usr